bjorse/typetest-elm/README.md

   * The time ticking is happening all the time in the background, so if you're unlucky you'll miss out of a big part of a second when you start typing.
 Some signal to the top to start the ticking should be implemented.

+  * Backspace is not working.
+It seems some hijacking in JavaScript is needed to get it to work.
+So, if you mistype a word you'll have to skip it by pressing space.

   * Damn ugly GUI (not intended to improve though)

+## The future

 The idea is to finish most of the issues stated above as a good learning practice.
 Any suggestions would be appreciated!

 When the above is finished, these things should be fixed:

   * Show a summary when the game has ended (WPM and so on)